Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/base.rst

         ret
         .size throughput_add, (. - throughput_add)

 Throughput measurement of ``MUL`` is similar.
-For the latency benchmakring we use read-after-write dependencies to measure the latency of the instructions.
+For the latency benchmarking we use read-after-write dependencies to measure the latency of the instructions.
 For ``ADD`` this looks like this:

 .. code-block:: asm